suit-wg/information-model/draft-ietf-suit-information-model.md

 Mitigated by: [REQ.SEC.COMPATIBLE](#req-sec-compatible)

-#### Example:

-Suppose that two vendors, Vendor A and Vendor B, adopt the same trade name in different geographic regions, and they both make products with the same names, or product name matching is not used.
+For example, suppose that two vendors, Vendor A and Vendor B, adopt the same trade name in different geographic regions, and they both make products with the same names, or product name matching is not used.
 This causes firmware from Vendor A to match devices from Vendor B.

 If the vendors are the firmware authorities, then devices from Vendor A will reject images signed by Vendor B since they use different credentials.
 However, if both devices trust the same Author, then, devices from Vendor A could install firmware intended for devices from Vendor B.

 ### THREAT.IMG.FORMAT: The target device misinterprets the type of payload {#threat-img-format}